hussamfyi/hussamfyi.github.io/_posts/2023-08-02-do-you-trust-yourself.md

 title: Do you trust yourself?
 ---

-On Saturday July 29th, a battle for the ages took place in the UFC for the BMF title: [Dustin Poirier](https://en.wikipedia.org/wiki/Dustin_Poirier) vs. [Justin Gaethje](https://en.wikipedia.org/wiki/Justin_Gaethje) II.
+On Saturday July 29th, a battle for the ages took place on the [UFC 291](https://www.ufc.com/event/ufc-291) card for the BMF title: [Dustin Poirier](https://en.wikipedia.org/wiki/Dustin_Poirier) vs. [Justin Gaethje](https://en.wikipedia.org/wiki/Justin_Gaethje) II.

 If you're a true fan of the sport, you weren't going to miss it.
-Legacy was on the line.
-Not to mention, both fighters have a reputation for putting on exciting, high-caliber fights, with everything a combat sports fan could ask for; devastating power, precise technicality and a pure display of grit.
+It was a true legacy fight.
+Not to mention, both fighters have a reputation for putting on exciting, high-caliber fights.
+It promised everything a combat sports fan could ask for; devastating power, precise technicality and a pure display of grit.

 In the weeks leading up to the fight, I watched several media interviews of both fighters, because I wanted to understand their mindset, motivations and fears.
 One particular [conversation](https://youtu.be/PNPYvBc4CKA) between Dustin Poirier and UFC Commentator John Anik caught my attention.
 Dustin was [asked a question](https://youtu.be/PNPYvBc4CKA?t=138) about resilience, and how he had been able to consistently beat dangerous, fast-charging opponents (like Justin Gaethje) throughout his career.

-Here's Dustin's wonderful response:
+Here's how Dustin responded:

 > I know going in there that it's a fight.
 And bad things are probably going to happen...**I trust myself to find a way to persevere and find an opening, and just stay in there...I don't know...I just trust myself.**

-Unfortunately, Dustin didn't win the fight on Saturday.
-But the loss doesn't take away from the power of those words.
-Whether in defeat, or when we're taking the road less traveled, we can choose to trust ourselves to figure things out.
+While Dustin didn't win the fight on Saturday, the loss doesn't take away from the power of those words.
+Whether in defeat, or when taking the road less traveled, we can always choose to trust ourselves to figure things out.

 ## Trust yourself